adamchainz/django-htmx/README.rst

 The script is served as a static file called `django-htmx.js`, but you shouldn’t reference it directly.
 Instead, use the included template tags, for both Django and Jinja templates.
-You probably want to include the relevant template tag after your htmx script tag.
+Include the relevant template tag after your htmx script tag.

 For **Django Templates**, load and use the template tag: